cvasseng/ThursUI/README.md

 ![Screenshot](screenshot.png)

 *This is very much a work in progress.
 Widgets/controls are added on a "I need a xxx right now"-basis as I continue the development of my game and engine.
-Also note that there are currently no optimizations done on the code what-so-ever - "Make it work, then make it fast."
-It's also a bit hackish right now, but it works.*
+Also note that there are currently no optimizations done on the code what-so-ever.
+It's bit hackish here and there right now, but it works more or less. **Do not use for actual things yet***

 **Currently supported controls:**
   * Button